 Long-lost photos made Rosie Millard realise that despite her wrinkles, she’s gotten sexier with age

-I had sex every day of the year – it changed me forever
+I had sex every day for 2 weeks – it changed me forever

 Quantity, or quality?
 Daisy Buchanan takes one for the team…